ristic93/JS-Weather-app/README.md

 # JS-Weather-app

-Made by using HTML5, CSS3 and Javascript.
+Made by using HTML5, CSS3 and Javascript with Fetch API

 Simple weather app that is showing temperature based on your current location.